 If you’re an architect or designer and have a view on the research findings, feel free to voice your opinions below in the comments.

-Hiscox provides a range of business insurance, including Professional Indemnity and Public Liability.
+Hiscox provides a range of business insurance for architects, including highly tailored versions of our Professional Indemnity and Public Liability insurance policies.